Floorp-Projects/Floorp/browser/components/newtab/content-src/asrouter/docs/telemetry.md

 routines](https://searchfox.org/mozilla-central/search?q=symbol:TelemetryFeed%23createASRouterEvent&redirect=false)
 before it's sent.
 [A version of the JSON that's been transformed slightly further is sent to Glean](https://searchfox.org/mozilla-central/search?q=.submitGleanPingForPing&path=*.jsm&case=false&regexp=false).
-The original annotated, policy-abiding JSON is sent to PingCentre immediately after.
-After more validation and usage of Glean data has happened, we'll [stop sending the data to PingCentre entirely](https://bugzilla.mozilla.org/show_bug.cgi?id=1849006).

 ## Adding or changing telemetry

-For now, do the same stuff we've always done in OMC: follow the [process in the Activity Stream telemetry document](/browser/components/newtab/docs/v2-system-addon/telemetry.md) with one
+Follow the [process in
+the Activity Stream telemetry
+document](/browser/components/newtab/docs/v2-system-addon/telemetry.md),
-exception: avoid adding any new nested objects, as these end up being flattened or stringified before being sent to glean.
+and avoid adding any new nested objects, as these end up being flattened or stringified before being sent to Glean.
 Note that when you need to add new metrics (i.e. JSON keys), they MUST to be [added](https://mozilla.github.io/glean/book/user/metrics/adding-new-metrics.html) to [browser/components/newtab/metrics.yaml](https://searchfox.org/mozilla-central/source/browser/components/newtab/metrics.yaml)